 While most are inexpensive, there are definitely models that distance themselves from the pack, so to speak.
 And, this often applies to hybrid models that can function as city or urban e-bikes as well.
 But, overall, since they represent the bulk of the e-bike industry in terms of their quantity in the market, commuter e-bikes’ price factors are inevitably tied to the essential components like the battery and motor.

 How much do commuter e-bikes cost?
 The price range is $650 to $4,900.
 Certain brands like Nakto manufacture highly cheap, minimalistic cruisers that also function as commuter e-bikes, while brands like BULLS do not skimp on adding mid-range batteries, motors, and parts.
 This should give you a good hint of why the price range has a lot of variances.

 Most people buy e-bikes for commuting which only lends itself to the popularity of this type of electric bike.
 And, when commuting, you do not normally need a lot of motor power or riding range from the battery.

 Even so, prices are still greatly affected by these factors.
 Some brands, after all, do not hold back in including more high-performance motors and batteries, which then lead to bigger price increases.

-Also, plenty of companies add extra features that help boost riding experience.
+Also, plenty of companies add extra features that help boost the riding experience.
 This requires additional components sure to bump costs, not mentioning maintenance and warranty.